lumapps/lumapps-extensions-templates/CONTRIBUTING.md

 ## Coding rules

-We're using ES6 JavaScript, TypeScript and to build the tool.
+We're using ES6 JavaScript and TypeScript to build the tool.
 NPM scripts are used to ease the setup, start and build of LumApps Extensions Template.

 The coding convention is the following:

--   4 spaces for indentation, for JavaScript, TypeScript.
+-   4 spaces for indentation, for JavaScript and TypeScript.
 -   Wrap all codes at 120 characters.
 -   Use camel-case.
 -   Use the [Allman style](http://en.wikipedia.org/wiki/Indent_style#Allman_style).